-She shared her piece My Hands and Feet are Wiggling at Steakhouse Live in October 2016 and was shortlisted for the Spectrum Arts Award 2018.
+They shared their piece My Hands and Feet are Wiggling at Steakhouse Live in October 2016 and was shortlisted for the Spectrum Arts Award 2018.

 Not F**kin' Sorry

-Not F**kin' Sorry is a punk rock, queer, crip cabaret featuring six learning disabled and autistic artists, who perform under the title NOt YoUr CiRcUs doG.
+Not F**kin' Sorry is a punk rock, queer, crip cabaret featuring six learning disabled and autistic artists, who perform under the title NOt YoUr CiRcUs doGs.

 It is confrontational, loud, sexy and angry, and throws back the discrimination

 constantly experienced by people with

 learning disabilities at the neurotypical.

 It was originally devised on Access All Areas' Performance Making Diploma, before being extended and developed with the support of Soho Theatre.

 Not F**kin' Sorry will be at Soho Theatre 29 October - 1 November 2019.

 Performance Company members Adam Smith and Xandri Selwyn were chosen to work with fellow disabled-led theatre company Vital Xposure to work on a new production to be presented at Liberty Festival in Queen Elizabeth Olympic Park.